RosalindHook/group-7-cfg/group-7-api/README2.md

 The tables are pre-populated with sample data to demonstrate the functionality of our API.
 You can modify, extend, or populate these tables with your own data as needed.

+---
+### Usage <a name="usage"></a>
+The Code Queens' Bookshop API is designed for use by the Seventh Heaven Bookshop customers and provides a user-friendly and interactive experience.

+Below are the steps to use the API:

+1. **Start the API**: Run the 'app.py' file to start the API.
+This action initializes the web application, and you can access the API endpoints to interact with the bookshop.
+2. **Browse Books**: Use the API endpoints to browse a wide selection of books available in the bookshop.
+This includes viewing book titles, authors, and prices.
+3. **Explore Genres and Authors**: The API provides functionality to explore books by genres and authors.
+You can discover books that match specific genres or authors and explore the bookshop's catalog.
+4. **Make Purchases**: Customers can use the API to purchase books from different branches.
+The API checks book availability, and when customers buy three or more books, they receive a 10% discount on their purchase.
+5. **Get Bonus Book Offers**: The API offers a feature to receive random bonus book recommendations at discounted prices.
+Customers can choose to buy these bonus books.
+6. ***Donate Books (TBC): Customers can use the API to donate used books to the bookshop, making it easy for them to contribute to the bookshop's collection.***

+With these features, the Code Queens' Bookshop API provides a comprehensive tool for managing and enhancing the book-buying experience.
+Customers can explore, purchase, and contribute to the bookshop through a user-friendly interface.

+We hope you enjoy using the Code Queens' Bookshop API!